Disco Chess vs ChessTraining.app: Two Free Chess Training Platforms Compared

 Choose Disco Chess if:

-- You prefer curated sets over custom configuration
+- You prefer curated sets and GM-authored courses over custom configuration

 - You value performance analytics that identify weaknesses